martinhristov90/consul_multi_datacenter_geo/readme.md

-### Simple Vagrant example of using Consul cluster in multi data center environment.
+### Simple Vagrant example of using Consul cluster in multi data center environment, utilizing prepared queries to perform Geo clustering.

 ### The configuration is extensible, the current setup provided looks like this: